 United Club℠ Infinite Card cons

 High annual fee.
-At $525, the annual fee for the United Club℠ Infinite Card is on the high end.
+At $0 intro annual fee, then $525, the annual fee for the United Club℠ Infinite Card is on the high end.
 The United Club℠ Infinite Card is competing with other expensive luxury travel cards, like The Platinum Card® from American Express (See Rates & Fees) and the Chase Sapphire Reserve®.

 Can’t transfer miles to other programs.
 You can transfer miles to another United MileagePlus member (for a cost of $7.50 per 500 miles and a $30 processing fee per transaction), but you can’t transfer them to other airlines or hotel programs.
 Compared with Chase Ultimate Rewards points and American Express Membership Rewards points, both of which can be transferred to travel partners, this could be a bit limiting to travelers who like flexibility.